Lady Liverpool Great War Story

 Knitting for the war

-Many women, either as individuals or as part of an organisation, took up knitting in their spare time as a way of contributing to the war effort.
+Many women, either as individuals or as part of an organisation, took up knitting in their spare time as a way of contributing to the war effort .
 Knitting had long been practised by New Zealand women, but during the war it took on a new meaning and was more widely popularised.
-More than 500 nurses served overseas during the First World War, but for most New Zealand women, knitting or fundraising provided a way for them to contribute and to let their husbands, brothers and sons know they were thinking of them.
+More than 500 nurses served overseas during the First World War, but for the majority of New Zealand women, knitting or fundraising provided a way for them to contribute and to let their husbands, brothers and sons know they were thinking of them.

 Knitting was often practised in group settings, which brought solidarity and support to women with loved ones overseas.
 School children were also taught to knit and were encouraged to make items for the Belgian Relief Fund and the Lady Liverpool Fund.

-With New Zealand’s wartime contribution principally made up of soldiers, socks were in high demand.
+With New Zealand’s wartime contribution principally made up of infantrymen, socks for soldiers were in high demand.
 One soldier claimed in 1915 that a pair of socks lasted no more than two weeks when on active service.
-When this was publicised, Lady Liverpool instigated ‘Sock Day’, when the women of New Zealand were encouraged to knit enough socks to provide every soldier with two new pairs (around 30,000 pairs in total).
+When this fact was publicised, Lady Liverpool instigated ‘Sock Day’, when the women of New Zealand were encouraged to knit enough socks to provide every soldier with two new pairs (around 30,000 pairs in total).

 Parcels to the front

 Each year the Lady Liverpool Fund sent several parcels to every soldier overseas, especially around Christmas.
-The basic parcel contained two pairs of socks, a handkerchief, soap and a pencil.
-Often they included ‘home comforts’, such as shortbread and cigarettes, which were designed to remind the soldiers of New Zealand and impress upon them that they remained in the public’s mind.
-Those contributing a parcel could assign it to a particular soldier, and individualise it as they saw fit.
-Lady Liverpool spent many days at the fund’s distribution centres in Wellington, Auckland and Christchurch.
-From 1916 the Dominion Parcels Scheme utilised spare shipping space to send on average 24,000 parcels to Europe each month.
-Soldiers were asked to acknowledge the receipt of a parcel.
+The basic parcel contained two pairs of socks, one handkerchief, soap and a pencil.
+Often they included ‘home comforts’, including shortbread and cigarettes, which were designed to remind the soldiers of New Zealand and impress upon them that they remained in the public’s mind.
+Donators contributing a parcel could assign it to a particular soldier, and individualise it as they saw fit.
+Lady Liverpool spent many days at the fund’s distribution centres at Wellington, Auckland and Christchurch.
+From 1916 the Dominion Parcels Scheme utilised spare shipping space to send parcels to Europe at a rate of 24,000 a month.
+The soldier receiving a parcel was asked to acknowledge its receipt.

 In recognition of her services to the war effort, Lady Liverpool was made a Dame Grand Cross of the Most Excellent Order of the British Empire in March 1918.